LeiWangR/leiwangr.github.io/_pages/about.md

 - 19/03/2025: Welcome <font color="blue">Arjun Raj</font> (ANU) to the ARC Research Hub at Griffith University as a remote Visiting Scholar in TIME Lab, contributing in a non-research service role!
 - 17/03/2025: Welcome <font color="blue">Xi Ding</font> (ANU) to the ARC Research Hub at Griffith University as an ARC Hub Scholar in TIME Lab!
 - 02/03/2025: My proposed project, "TIME Space", has been officially included in the 2025 TechLauncher program. <font color="blue">Xi Ding</font> and <font color="blue">Xiuyuan (Jack) Yuan</font> will serve as the delegated clients at TIME Lab on behalf of Lei Wang.
-- 14/02/2025: TIME Lab has moved to Griffith University and joined the ARC Research Hub, enhancing its industry-focused research and collaboration within the broader Griffith community.
 - 28/01/2025: Three papers (two orals and one poster) have been accepted to the Companion Proceedings of the ACM Web Conference (WWW Companion 2025).
 Congratulations to <font color="blue">Xi Ding</font> and <font color="blue">Jushang Qiu</font>.
 - 23/01/2025: The TIME Lab, composed of honors and master's students, achieved significant milestones under my primary supervision, including three top-tier publications (NeurIPS'24, ICLR'25, ICML'24), an oral presentation at ACML'24 (a respected ML conference in Asia-Pacific), and a paper at ICASSP'25 (a prestigious signal processing venue) from November 20, 2023, to October 25, 2024.
 - 23/01/2025: One paper has been accepted at **ICLR 2025**.
 Congratulations to <font color="blue">Dexuan Ding</font>.